mguenther/spring-kafka-introduction/README.md

 ## Prerequisites

 Running the showcase requires a working installation of Apache ZooKeeper and Apache Kafka.
-We provide `Dockerfile`s for both of them to get you started easily.
 Please make sure that [Docker](https://docs.docker.com/engine/installation/) as well as [Docker Compose](https://docs.docker.com/compose/install/) are installed on your system.

 ### Versions